Share markets gripped by caution as U.S. inflation data awaited - Up News Info

 “Right now, investors are more cautious then they have been.
 September tends to be a weaker month historically for equity prices,” Credit Suisse’s senior investment strategist Suresh Tantia said.

-Noting that equity prices had been very high, he said there was also the prospect of Fed tapering in the next 2 to 3 months “and that is a negative catalyst for markets.”
+“Equity prices have been very high, so clients are more cautious now.
+There is the prospect of Fed tapering in the next 2 to 3 months and that is a negative catalyst for markets.”

 In Asia, China’s tightening grip on its technology companies and a widening liquidity crisis for the country’s most indebted developer again kept investors on edge.